heroines.ca

 • May 19, 1918

-Katherine Maud Macdonald became the first Canadian nursing sister to die in action.
+Katherine Maud MacDonald became the first Canadian nursing sister to die in action.
 She was serving in Brittany when the area was bombed by German aircraft.

 • May 25, 1875